-In the Government’s response to the DCMS Select Committee report they referred the case for a study on the economic dominance of the major music groups to the Competition and Markets Authority, who have confirmed they will launch a market study.
+In the Government’s response to the DCMS Select Committee report they referred the case for a study on the economic dominance of the major music groups to the Competition and Markets Authority, who have launched a market study.
 We called for this in our evidence to the Select Committee, and it is an important step forwards.

 The Government have also established industry groups to look at, and report back on, issues including data management and contract transparency.

 The Intellectual Property Office have published research on music creators earnings in the digital era, the most comprehensive study of it’s kind in the UK.

 Academy member Kevin Brennan MP brought a Private Member’s Bill to Parliament to introduce many of the measures recommended by the DCMS Select Committee’s report.
 While it did not get enough votes to proceed at this stage, during the debate Ministers and MPs recognised how music creators need fairer pay through streaming and committed to change – either from the industry or through legislation.

 It’s a matter of how, not if, reform takes place.